MakoaJerboa/comp0035-cwi-MakoaJerboa/src/coursework2/coursework2.md

 UI should be simple with most options/menus clearly visible

-Graphs must accurately represent data
+Graphs must accurately represent data, and be intuitive to understand

 Page shoud load on low end hardware so only load things which are needed / minimise system overhead